wundergraph/keycloak-cloud-iam-theme/README.md

 ## Theme Development Workflow

-1. Run `./start` to start keycloak database.
+1. Run `./start` to start keycloak with a postgres database.
-2. Run `./build-and-restart-keycloak.sh` to build and restart keycloak.
+2. Run `./build-and-restart-keycloak.sh` to rebuild and restart keycloak.
 All realms settings will survive.
 3. Connect to Keycloak console [http://localhost:8080](http://localhost:8080), click on `Themes` tab, and select `wundergraph` in front of `Login Theme`.
 4. **Optional:** Use `npm run watch` to run on changes.